 1. Are there proposals for reform or significant change to the healthcare system?

-The imminent creation of the Argentine Health Technology Assessment Agency (AGNET after its acronym in Spanish) is a very sensitive issue for the local pharmaceutical industry since it will ultimately be the body that determines through certain studies and evaluations what medicines, medical devices, procedures, etc., will be incorporated into the set of benefits covered under the mandatory medical plan (PMO).
+The creation of the AGNET is a very sensitive issue for the local pharmaceutical industry since it will ultimately be the body that determines through certain studies which medicines, medical devices, procedures, etc., will be incorporated into the set of benefits covered under the PMO (currently, under CONETEC’s scope).